National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Before finalizing a protocol, search out what data are missing (starting with cohort definition, then outcomes, then confounders), at what level, and decide how to address them.

 The pattern of missingness is critical.
+Data may be:

-Data may be missing "not at random" (MNAR, unrelated to factors that have been captured in the database), missing completely at random (MCAR, in which the missing and observed data have similar distributions), or missing at random (MAR, where there may be differences between missing and observed values, but these can be adequately explained by other captured variables).
+* _missing not at random_ (MNAR): in which unrelated to factors that have been captured in the database,
+* _missing completely at random_ (MCAR): in which the missing and observed data have similar distributions, or
+* _missing at random_ (MAR): where there may be differences between missing and observed values, but these can be adequately explained by other captured variables.

 Many techniques exist to deal with missing data
 (for example, restriction of analyses to complete data, which is acceptable in the context of data MCAR; imputation based on the average of observed values, etc.), _but the suitableness of available choices depends on the pattern of missingness_.
 Multiple imputation techniques based on machine learning, in which missing values are predicted based on other variables, may be appropriate if data are MAR.

 Note that assuming data are missing completely at random may be a very dangerous assumption, especially in the context of observational or EHR data, where, for example, variability among practitioners in follow-up practices or disease surveillance may be substantial.
 If patients with the disease die, their data are missing.
 Imputation does not substitute for checking on mortality.
 While missingness patterns are difficult to verify with observational data alone, data _across_ sites—as we have in the Enclave—helps in assessing whether data are missing at random or not.

 ![Possible sources of missing data.
 Legend for icons is at the top of the figure (What...Mechanism...How Documented).](images/practices/fig-practices-050-missing-data.gif){#fig-practices-050-missing-data fig-alt="Possible sources of missing data"}